-The Courier Program is a summer service learning program distinguished by its legacy and the adventuresome nature of its site placements.
-The 2019 Courier Program is currently accepting applications until February 17, 2019.
+The Courier Program is a summer service-learning program distinguished by its legacy and the adventuresome nature of its site placements.
+The 2023 Courier Program application process has closed.
+Please check back with FNU later this fall for our 2024 program.

-Eligible applicants must be at least 20 years old and have completed two years of higher education.
-Applicants should be interested in learning about public health, health care, social work and related fields, share a commitment to Frontier’s mission of serving the rural and underserved, and be ready for an adventure!
-Formal training or educational background in healthcare is not required.
+Eligible applicants must be between the ages of 20 and 25 and must have completed at least two years of higher education.
+This program is designed to cater to individuals in an undergraduate program and is not appropriate for those currently enrolled in a graduate or professional program.
+Applicants should be interested in public health, healthcare, social work, and related fields, and formal training or educational background in healthcare is not required.
+Applicants should also share a commitment to Frontier’s mission of serving the rural and underserved, and be ready for an adventure!

 What will I do as a Courier?

-Responsibilities will vary by site.
-Couriers will work approximately 35-40 hours per week at a clinical site and will also engage in the community through secondary projects each week.
+Courier responsibilities will vary by site.
+Couriers will work approximately 25-30 hours per week at a clinical site and will also engage in the community through secondary projects.
 During the 8 week program, Couriers will:

-- Participate in Courier Bound orientation, Courier Midterm, and Courier Crossing
+- Participate in Courier Bound, Diversity Impact, Courier Midterm, and Courier Crossing

 - Complete a community health profile, paying particular attention to health equity issues